 What are the SNP’s policies on animal welfare?

 Scotland led the way in addressing animal welfare concerns when the Scottish Parliament banned fox hunting in 2002.
 However, the SNP Government recognised concerns about the legislation and asked the Rt Hon Lord Bonomy to review whether the law was providing sufficient protection for our wild animals.
-The recommendations of his report are now being carefully considered to ensure the highest levels of welfare for our wild animals.
+The Scottish Government has consulted on potential improvements to the law following this review, and will now analyse the responses and consider whether reforms to existing legislation are necessary.

 We will introduce tough new regulations on the use of electronic training collars for animals.
 To help prevent animal suffering the use of electric pulse, sonic and spray collars will be prohibited, unless under the guidance of an approved trainer or vet.